Here are some of the benefits of obtaining your GED®:

 - See the Pearson VUE frequently asked questions page for more details.

 - The GED® test has a passing score of 145 on each test part.
 You will need to achieve a total score of 580 for the four-part battery in order to receive your GED® test credential.
+Arizona also requires that you pass the Arizona Civics test in addition to passing the GED® test.

 - Scores are available the same day you test on your MyGED® online portal.